roshinpv1/ocp_analyser/README_LOCAL_EMBEDDINGS.md

 ```

 This will install:
-- `sentence-transformers` - For local embedding generation
+- `pip` - For local embedding generation
 - `chromadb` - For vector storage and retrieval

 ## How It Works